TOM-SWE: User Mental Modeling For Software Engineering Agents: Offline Benchmark Experiments

 We implement all experiments using the OpenHands platform \citep{wang2025openhands}, an open-source framework for developing and evaluating AI software development agents.
 OpenHands provides sandboxed environments for safe code execution and standardized interfaces for agent-environment interaction while maintaining isolation and reproducibility.
 Our experiments build upon the \texttt{CodeAct} agent architecture \citep{wang2024executablecodeactionselicit}, which uses executable code as a unified action space for agent interactions \texttt{CodeAct} consolidates traditional agent actions (e.g., file editing, command execution, web browsing) into executable code snippets that are dynamically interpreted within the environment.

 \paragraph{Baselines and Setup} Our experiments involve three agent variants: (1) \texttt{CodeAct} agent: The baseline implementation following \citet{wang2024executablecodeactionselicit}, which operates without explicit user modeling capabilities.
 (2) \texttt{RAGCodeAct} agent: An enhanced version that encourages the coding agent to proactively retrieve relevant information from previous interaction history, serving as the single agent paradigm to manage both the coding task and user modeling task simultaneously.
 (3) \texttt{TomCodeAct} agent: Our proposed approach that pair coding agent with a theory-of-mind agent, maintaining explicit user mental models and adapting behavior accordingly.
 We evaluate all agents using three state-of-the-art language models: Claude Sonnet 4, Claude 3.7 Sonnet and Qwen3-480B (Qwen3).
+All agents interact with the same simulated users and are prompted to ask for clarifications when uncertain.
 We use Claude Sonnet 4 for the theory-of-mind agent across all experiments and use BM25 to retrive relevant information for both the \texttt{RAGCodeAct} agent and the \texttt{TomCodeAct} agent (see Appendix~\ref{sec:experimental_config} for complete model specifications and hyperparameters).

 \paragraph{Evaluation Benchmarks} As described in Section~\ref{sec:stateful-swe}, we evaluate our approach on two complementary benchmarks: the Ambiguous SWE benchmark and our Stateful SWE benchmark.
 Both benchmarks use GPT-5 powered simulated users and evaluate agents over 500 instances with a maximum of 100 interaction turns per task.
 Note that the user simulator has access to both the complete issue description and the hints for the issue from the original SWE-bench issues.
 Together, these benchmarks evaluate complementary scenarios: ambiguous formal specifications requiring clarification versus informal user instructions with available context.
-We report task \textbf{resolved rates} for both benchmarks and additionally report \textbf{user simulator satisfaction} scores for the Stateful SWE benchmark.
+We report task resolved rates (i.e., the percentage of tasks passed the unit tests provided in the SWE-bench issues) for both benchmarks and additionally report user simulator satisfaction scores for the Stateful SWE benchmark (i.e., the satisfaction scores generated by the LLM user simulator) \footnote{Please refer to the Appendix \ref{sec:simulated_user_judgement} for more details on the scoring process of user simulators.}.